 Step 4.
 When the deletion is finished, you'll receive the confirmation that the files or directory is permanently deleted.

-Besides using SDelete to permanently remove deleted files in Windows 7, you have other options, that is using a tool.
+Besides using SDelete to permanently deleted files in Windows 7, you have other options, that is using a tool.
 Here I'd like to recommend you iBeesoft File Shredder.
 It is designed for people who know little about computer, command line or other techniques.
-From its main window, you can see how to delete files or folders permanently and efficiently.
+From its main window, you can see how to permanently delete files/folders on Windows 7.
 Here are the simple steps.

 Step 1.
 Download iBeesoft File Shredder on your computer.
 Double-click the .exe installation file to install it on your computer.
 It's fully compatible with Windows 7.

 Step 2.
-In the main window, click the big "+" to select files or folder you want to delete from Windows 7 permanently.
+In the main window, click the big "+" to select files or folder you want to Windows 7 permanently delete files.
 And from there, you can select how many time the software to delete the files or folder.
 The default is 3 times.

 Step 3.
 Navigation to the file path or directory to select files or folder to delete.
 Please note that files and folders are folded under directory.
 You need to click the "+" before each directory to unfold them.

 Step 4.
-Letting the software do the rest for you.
+Letting the Windows 7 permanently delete files software do the rest for you.
 There will be a process bar, telling you whether it is finished or not.